Wesley C. Salmon: Education and career

 Salmon attended Wayne State University, then received a master's degree in 1947 from the University of Chicago.
 At UCLA, under Hans Reichenbach, Salmon earned a PhD in philosophy in 1950.
-He was on Brown University's faculty from 1955 until 1963, when he joined the History and Philosophy of Science Department of Indiana University Bloomington where Norwood Russell Hanson was Professor until he and his wife Merilee moved to Arizona in 1973.
+He was on Brown University's faculty from 1955 until 1963, when he joined the History and Philosophy of Science Department of Indiana University Bloomington where Norwood Russell Hanson was Professor until he and his wife Merrilee moved to Arizona in 1973.
 Salmon left the University of Arizona to join the University of Pittsburgh's Department of Philosophy, among the most prestigious, in 1981, where he was professor and chairperson until 1983 upon succeeding Carl Hempel as University Professor.
 Salmon retired in 1999.

 Salmon authored over 100 papers.
 For decades, his introductory textbook Logic was a standard, widely used, that went through multiple editions and was translated into several languages, including Chinese, French, German, Italian, Japanese, and Spanish.
 Salmon was president of the Philosophy of Science Association from 1971 to 1972, and president of the American Philosophical Association's Pacific Division from 1977 to 1978.
 In 1988, at the University of Bologna, for its 900th anniversary, he gave a four-lecture series, "Four decades of scientific explanation", whereupon, taking Italian courses at University of Pittsburgh, Salmon mastered Italian and gave lectures at several other universities in Italy.
 From 1998 to 1999, he was president of the International Union of History and Philosophy of Science, sponsored by UNESCO.
 Salmon was a fellow of the American Academy of Arts and Sciences.
 In 2001, traveling with his wife Merilee, also a philosopher of science, Wesley Salmon died suddenly in a car crash, though she was uninjured.